Super Eagles Coach says Argentina beatable — Nigeria Today

 Super Eagles Coach says Argentina beatable

-Abuja – Salisu Yusuf, Assistant Coach of the Super Eagles on Thursday said that Argentina are a beatable side.

-Yusuf made the assertion in an interview with the News Agency of Nigeria (NAN) in Abuja ahead of the Nov.
+Yusuf made the assertion in an interview in Abuja ahead of the Nov.
 14 friendly match against the former world champions in Russia.

 The coach said that the Super Eagles were capable of reversing the series of defeats suffered at the hands of the South Americans by beating them in Russia this time around.